Qafny: A Quantum-Program Verifier: Qafny Formalism

 The \qafny typing judgment $\Omega; \sigma\vdash_{g} e \triangleright \sigma'$ states that $e$ is well-typed under the context mode $g$ (the syntax of kind $g$ is reused as context modes) and environments $\Omega$ and $\sigma$.
 The kind environment $\Omega$ is populated through \texttt{let} and \texttt{for} loops that introduce $\cmode$ and $\mmode$ kind variables, while $\qmodename$-kind variable mappings in $\Omega$ are given as a global environment.
 Selected type rules are in \Cref{fig:exp-sessiontype}; the rules not mentioned are similar and given in \Cref{sec:state-eq}.
 For every type rule, well-formed domains \((\Omega \vdash \dom{\sigma})\) are required but hidden from the rules, such that every variable used in all loci of \(\sigma\) must appear in \(\Omega\), while $\Omega \vdash a : \mmode$ judges that the expression $a$ is well-formed and returns an $\mmode$ kind; see \Cref{sec:session-gen,appx:well-formeda}.
 The type system enforces three properties below.

 \textbf{\textit{No Cloning and Observer Breakdown.}} We enforce no cloning by disjointing qubits mentioned in a quantum conditional Boolean guard and its body.
-In rule \textsc{T-If}, $\kappa$ and $\kappa'$ are disjoint unioned, and the two $FV$ side-conditions ensure that the qubits mentioned in the Boolean guard and conditional body are respectively within $\kappa$ and $\kappa'$; thus, they do not overlap. \qafny is a flow-sensitive language, as we enforce no observer breakdown by ensuring no classical variable assignments through the \qafny syntax, and no measurements inside a quantum conditional through the use of context restrictions.
+In rule \textsc{T-If}, $\kappa$ and $\kappa'$ are disjoint unioned, and the two $FV$ side-conditions ensure that the qubits mentioned in the Boolean guard and conditional body are respectively within $\kappa$ and $\kappa'$; thus, they do not overlap. \qafny is a \emph{flow-sensitive} language, as we enforce no observer breakdown by ensuring no classical variable assignments through the \qafny syntax and no measurements inside a quantum conditional through context restrictions.
 Each program begins with the context mode $\cmode$, which permits all \qafny operations.
-Once a type rule switches the mode to $\mmode$, as in \textsc{T-If}, measurement operations are then suspended in this scope, as \textsc{T-Mea} is valid only if the context mode is $\cmode$.
-To see why this can guarantee no measurements in quantum conditionals, let's imagine that the measurement in \Cref{fig:shorqafny} line 8 lives inside the for-loop in line 5, which would be forbidden by our type system because type checking through \rulelab{T-Loop} calls rule \textsc{T-If} that marks the context mode to $\mmode$, while the application of rule \rulelab{T-Mea} requires a $\cmode$ mode context to begin with.
+Once a type rule switches the mode to $\mmode$, as in \textsc{T-If}, measurement operations are suspended in this scope, as \textsc{T-Mea} is valid only if the context mode is $\cmode$.
+For instance, let's imagine that the measurement in \Cref{fig:shorqafny} line 8 lives inside the for-loop in line 5, which our type system would forbid because type checking through \rulelab{T-Loop} calls rule \textsc{T-If} that marks the context mode to $\mmode$, while the application of rule \rulelab{T-Mea} requires a $\cmode$ mode context to begin with.

-\textbf{\textit{Guiding Locus Equivalence and Rewriting.}} The semantics in \Cref{sec:semantics} assumes that the loci in quantum states can be rewritten to ideal forms, e.g., rule \rulelab{S-OP} assumes that the target locus $\kappa$ always locates as prefixes.
-This step is valid if we can rewrite (type environment partial order $\preceq$) the locus to the ideal form through rule $\textsc{T-Par}$, which interconnectively rewrites the locus appearing in the state, through our state equivalence relation ($\equiv$), due to the locus state simultaneity enforcement in \Cref{sec:monitortypes}.
-The state equivalence rewrites involve two components.
+\textbf{\textit{Guiding Locus Equivalence and Rewriting.}} The semantics in \Cref{sec:semantics} assumes that the loci in quantum states can be in ideal forms, e.g., rule \rulelab{S-OP} assumes that the target locus $\kappa$ are always prefixed.
+This step is valid if we can rewrite (type environment partial order $\preceq$) the locus to the ideal form through rule $\textsc{T-Par}$, which interconnectively rewrites the locus appearing in the state, through our state equivalence relation ($\equiv$), as the locus state simultaneity enforcement (\Cref{sec:monitortypes}).
+The state equivalence rewrites have two components.